by Christi Straub

 No wonder the time with our son feels short-lived—it has been.
 In the name of “connection,” I’m shortening it.

-I hear my husband often say, “Anything you cannot fast from, owns you”.
-If this is true, I am owned.
+I heard my husband often say, “Anything you cannot fast from, owns you”.
+If this is true, I was owned.

 Sadly, I see it happening all around me.